-codes and restrictions • Deteriorated and abandoned properties providing assistance to homes in need of repair.
-(1-5 years) 2(d).
-Attempt to intervene when potential loss of affordable housing is identified.
-(1-5 years) --- ---
+codes and providing

+restrictions assistance to

+Deteriorated homes in need

+and of repair.
+(1-5

+abandoned years)

+properties

+2(d).
+Attempt to

+intervene when

+potential loss of

+affordable

+housing is

+identified.
+(1-5

+years)

-Discussion: Following closely on the need to create more affordable housing accessible to all protected classes is the need to help vulnerable populations (i.e., persons with disabilities, LEP, and living in rapidly gentrifying areas) retain housing they have, 2(a) - Allocating funding in the Consolidated Plan (such as CDBG and HOME) and/or through other sources addresses Disability and Access and Disproportionate Housing Needs by helping persons with disabilities make necessary improvements so they can remain in their homes.
+Discussion: Following closely on the need to create more affordable housing accessible to all protected classes is the need to help vulnerable populations (i.e., persons with disabilities, LEP, and living in rapidly gentrifying areas) retain housing they have.
+2(a) - Allocating funding in the Consolidated Plan (such as CDBG and HOME) and/or through other sources addresses Disability and Access and Disproportionate Housing Needs by helping persons with disabilities make necessary improvements so they can remain in their homes.
 2(b) - With Nashville's trend toward increased property values, continuing and expanding outreach efforts about Metro's tax freeze program will help avert displacement of residents due to economic pressure and the loss of affordable housing that could lead to increased Segregation, R/ECAPs, and Disparities in Access to Opportunity.
 2(c) - MDHA will work with Metro Codes and other Metro agencies to develop a protocol to alert MDHA (or other agencies) when homes in need of repair are identified, and MDHA will target CDBG for repairs.
 As with 2(b) this help avert displacement of residents due to economic pressure and the loss of affordable housing that could lead to increased Segregation, R/ECAPs, and Disparities in Access to Opportunity and also addresses Disproportionate Housing Needs.
 2(d) - As affordability restrictions expire for large, multi-family apartment buildings, persons with disabilities and persons with LEP have been particularly affected by the loss of affordable housing and resulting displacement.
 Metro and MDHA will explore legal and financial options to be better positioned to intervene by preserving the housing or minimizing the impact that could lead to increased Segregation, R/ECAPs, Disparities in Access to Opportunity and Disproportionate Housing Needs.

-3. Increase Access to Segregation 3(a).
+2 Increase Comparation 2(a) Adapt a 3.
+Increase Access to Segregation 3(a).
 Adopt a 3(a).
 MDHA access to publicly R/ECAPs model to quickly (CP & PHA), affordable supported Disability and connect persons Metro, housing housing for Access who are Continuum of opportuniti persons with Disparities in chronically Care es, disabilities Access to homeless to especially Admissions Opportunity housing.
 (1 year) 3(b).
 MDHA for and occupancy Disproportionate (PHA & CP), persons policies and Housing Needs 3(b).
 Engage Metro with procedures, Publicly and incentivize Limited including Supported landlords with 3(c).
-MDHA English preferences in Housing housing in (CP & PHA), Proficienc publicly riodollig opportunity Metro y (LEP) supported areas to accept and housing Vouchers.
+MDHA English preferences in Housing housing in (CP & PHA), Proficienc publicly ricacing opportunity Metro y (LEP) supported areas to accept and housing Vouchers.
 (1-5 3(d).
 MDHA persons years) (CP & PHA),

 with Community Metro

 disabilities opposition 3(c).
 Expand

 Impediments language access 3(e).
 Metro,

 to mobility to leases, loan MDHA (CP)

-• Lack of documents, etc.
+Lack of documents, etc.

 affordable (1-5 years) 3(f).
 MDHA

 housing in a (PHA)

 range of unit 3(d).
-Require
+Require . ,

 sizes that all publicly- 3(g).
 MDHA

 Lack of funded (CP), Metro

 affordable, affordable

 integrated housing projects

 housing for meet universal

 individuals design or

 who need visitability

 supportive standards.
-(1-5 years)
+(1-5

 services years)

-• Lack of 3(e).
+Lack of

+meaningful 3(e).
 Develop

-meaningful creative
+access for creative

-access for individuals with homeownership
+individuals with homeownership

 LEP (purchase).

-Location and Öptions.
+Location and Options.
 (1-5

 type of years)

 affordable

 housing 3(f).
 Review and

 Quality of make MDHA's

 affordable policy for

 housing considering

 information criminal history

 programs available to the

 public.
 (1-2

 years)

+2(a) Create a

 3(g).
-Create a
+Create a countywide

-countywide

 housing

 navigation

 system.
 (1-5

 years)

-,
+years

+Discussion: Goa als 1 & 2 are intende d to address the built e environment by crea i ating and